PowerMops/powermops-site/src/routes/pmops/Lesson-14.md

 above and the percentage figure in place of
 '`n2`'.

-Decimal, Hex, and Binary Arithmetic {#decimal_hex_and_binary_arithmetic}
+Decimal, Hex, and Binary Arithmetic
 -----------------------------------

-When Mops works with numbers \"under the hood\", it often uses numbering systems other than the traditional decimal (base-10) system.
+When Mops works with numbers "under the hood", it often uses numbering systems other than the traditional decimal (base-10) system.
 The two most often used non-decimal numbering systems are the hexadecimal and binary numbering systems.
 Each has very different characteristics.

 The hexadecimal numbering system is a base-16 system.
-That is, instead of numbers increasing say, from one to two digits after the \"ones\" digit has cycled from zero through nine, it cycles after fifteen digits.
+That is, instead of numbers increasing say, from one to two digits after the "ones" digit has cycled from zero through nine, it cycles after fifteen digits.
 To denote the digits after 9, hexadecimal notation uses the first several letters of the alphabet.
-Corresponding to decimal 10 is hexadecimal A\<nowiki\>; decimal \</nowiki\>11 is hexadecimal B\<nowiki\>; and so on through hexadecimal \</nowiki\>F. A hexadecimal (sometimes shorted to \"hex\") number is usually preceded by a special sign (\$) so you know that \$24 is hexadecimal 24 (decimal 36) instead of the decimal 24.
+Corresponding to decimal 10 is hexadecimal A\<nowiki\>; decimal \</nowiki\>11 is hexadecimal B\<nowiki\>; and so on through hexadecimal \</nowiki\>F. A hexadecimal (sometimes shorted to "hex") number is usually preceded by a special sign (\$) so you know that \$24 is hexadecimal 24 (decimal 36) instead of the decimal 24.